-While you might think that all vehicle accidents are the same, they are not.
-A truck accident is different from a car accident, because the former usually involves a commercial entity, which means that individuals and entities other than the driver could share the liability for your injuries.
+While you might think that all motor vehicle crashes are the same, they are not.
+A truck accident is different from a car accident because truck crashes usually involve a commercial entity, which means that individuals and businesses other than the driver could share the liability for your injuries.
 Additionally, trucks generally weigh up to 80,000 pounds or more, and all that weight often causes catastrophic injuries.

-A motorcycle accident is different in that a motorcycle rider has a significantly higher risk of suffering catastrophic injuries, such as traumatic brain injuries and spinal cord injuries.
-The motorcycle rider has much less protection than the driver of a car or a truck.
+A motorcycle accident is different because a motorcycle rider has a significantly higher risk of suffering catastrophic injuries, such as traumatic brain injuries and spinal cord injuries.
+We see some of the most serious injuries in these cases because motorcycle riders have much less protection than car or truck drivers.

-In addition to making sure that the personal injury firm you choose handles the type of case that you’re dealing with, you also need to make sure that the firm has succeeded in the past in these types of cases.
-You do not want a firm that is only good at one or the other, because you will most likely start out trying to settle.
-If insurance companies do not offer a fair and reasonable settlement, you want an attorney who has plenty of experience in the courtroom and isn’t afraid to take your case to trial, if necessary.
+In addition to making sure that the personal injury firm you choose handles the type of case that you're dealing with, you also need to make sure that the firm has successfully resolved these types of cases in the past.
+You do not want a firm that is only good at settlement negotiations but won't take a case to trial.
+Your lawyer will most likely start out trying to settle.
+However, if insurance companies do not offer a fair and reasonable settlement, you need an attorney who has plenty of experience in the courtroom and isn't afraid to litigate your case if necessary.

-The legal team at Sibley Doman Gipe Accident Injury Lawyers, PA, proudly publishes its past results, including settlements, litigated cases, and even cases where the insurance company refused a fair and reasonable offer but settled after the plaintiff filed a lawsuit.
+The legal team at Dolman Law Group proudly publishes our past case results, including settlements, litigated cases, and even cases where the insurance company refused a fair and reasonable offer but settled after the plaintiff filed a lawsuit.